-Mental health issues widespread are а phenomenon.
+University of Novi Sad, Faculty of Sport and Physical Education, Novi Sad, Serbia Mental health issues are a widespread phenomenon.
 World Health Organization (WHO) defines mental health as a state of well-being in which the individual is aware of his or her own abilities, is able to cope with daily stresses in life, can work productively, and is able to contribute to his or her community (Organization, 2004).
 However, there is a need to better define mental health in a sports context (Henriksen et al., 2019).
 Also, the criterion for mental health in sport is not clearly defined.
 International Olympic Committee (IOC) brought a consensus statement about mental health in elite athletes (Reardon et al., 2019).